mahaatechcampus/Final-Project-T1000/README.md

 - **Add product to the wishlist** As a user I can add products to my wishlist page
 - **Control cart page** As a user I can control cart page => delete, update, add product
 - **Checkout** As a user i can checkout and payment.
+-  **Live Chatting ** As a user i can chatting with support team any time.

 ## User features